kppeterkiss/gtfs_functions/README.md

 # How to use this:

-This repo is originated from: https://github.com/Bondify/gtfs_functions, but needed some modifications in order to handle [Original readme](README_orig.md)
+This repo is originated from: https://github.com/Bondify/gtfs_functions, but needed some modifications in order to handle the mav data.
+ [Original readme](README_orig.md)
 ## Create environment
 ```conda create --name gtfs_venv```